 Where to Use: Artists paint on it, but it’s also great for upholstery that needs durability more than softness.
 Use when recovering a footstool or ottoman.

-You can also use canvass in textile crafts like homemade bags, purses, coasters, table runners, and other home accessories.
+You can also use canvas in textile crafts like homemade bags, purses, coasters, table runners, and other home accessories.

 Cultural Fact: Denim, tweed, houndstooth, and herringbone are all twills.